 - Consider helping them to limit their screen time, particularly before bed.
 Students who turn off all screens at least 30 minutes before bed have better sleep and are more rested than those who don’t.

-Parents are still the most important, influential people in your teen’s life.
+Parents are still the most important, influential people in a teen’s life.
 Despite how it may seem, their friends are not their biggest influence.
 Nor is mass media.
 It’s you!
 Your opinions still carry the most weight.
-When asked who makes the biggest difference in their lives, teens overwhelmingly name YOU as their source of support, inspiration and learning.
+When asked who makes the biggest difference in their lives, teens overwhelmingly name YOU as their most significant source of support, inspiration and learning.